logotip4ik/keycap/README.md

 <img src="public\android-chrome-192x192.png" align="right"
   alt="Purple keycap with capital letter K" width="150" height="150"/>

-Simple note taking app with support for markdown.
+Simple note-taking app with support for markdown.
 Share your thoughts with others and organize them into folders.

-## Why ?
+## Why?

-After months of usage windows and android phone, i found out that notes aren't syncing.
+After months of using Windows and Android, I found out that notes aren't syncing.
 Plus there wasn't support for markdown.
-But you can ask why to build something similar to notion? and answer will be pretty simple.
-With this project i developed my skills and i hope it will load much faster than notion 🙃
+But you can ask why build something similar to the Notion? and the answer will be pretty simple.
+With this project, I developed my skills and I hope it will load much faster than notion 🙃

 ## Stack